azhao8922/Givhub/README.md

 GivHub is our solution to cutting down food waste.
 It's a Progressive Web Application that streamlines the food donation process by matching couriers to donors to deliver the donations directly to the food banks.

 # Lyft Apprenticeship README
 Hello!
 I worked with 2 other collaborators (/sarahyaepark & /tylereaden) for this P2P delivery web application.

-Below are some details:
+Please watch our presentation of it here!!: [Presentation](https://www.youtube.com/watch?v=__foXdwet58) Below are a few of my direct contributions, for every major category:

 ### Some Specific Personal Contributions: